-While both pedals are occasionally accused of being over-hyped, the biggest difference between them is in the analog circuits, which are still pretty nuanced (resistance variability).
-As a result, we think sound quality is a bit better in the TS808, and that it does a better job of naturally pushing your amp, while the TS9 is a slightly more modernized (in comparison to the 808) gain layer.
+While both pedals are occasionally accused of being over-hyped.
+But subjectively, we think the sound quality is a bit better in the TS808, and that it does a better job of naturally pushing your amp, while the TS9 is a slightly less defined/workable gain layer.

 In this comparison we're looking at the Ibanez TS9 VS TS808, where the TS9 is a sort of modernized reissue of the original TS808.
-The most notable difference between the two pedals is the analog circuit in the 808 compared to the absence of any analog circuitry in the TS9.
+One subtle difference between the two pedals is resistance variability in the analog circuit in the 808 compared to the circuit in the TS9.

 While each pedal has been extremely popular, the TS9 has gotten a lot more "airplay" and has been more widely used because it's cheaper and has even been picked up by a lot of professionals, including John Mayer, Stevie Ray Vaughan, and Greenday's Billie Joe Armstrong.

 Though both pedals have been around for a really long time.

 Moreover, they have a distinctly vintage voice and shouldn't be considered for modern distortion sounds or situations where higher levels of gain are needed.

 But we're not necessarily here to disprove the hype.

 We're just going to put the TS9 and TS808 side-by-side to see how they compare to one another.

 Our disclaimer: Everything on this site is opinion.
 It's written by complete lunatics, and is probably wrong.
 Read at your own risk.
 If you have corrections, drop them in the comments section.